Worst Time To Visit Alaska, JUST STAY AWAY!

 My Experience with the Worst Time to Visit Alaska

 Working in television has sent me to every corner of Alaska during every month of the year.
-The networks always want to showcase extreme weather and the drama and challenges that surround life in Alaska during the harshest times to be there.
+The network always wants to showcase extreme weather and the drama and challenges that surround life in Alaska during the harshest times to be there.

-So wether its braving the raging waters of the Bering Sea during January storms that cause freezing waves to take down entire crab boats.
-Or camping in minus 40 degree weather to film a dog sled training while trying to not get frost bitten.
-Or hiking steep snow covered cliffs with mountain goat hunters, I’ve had my fare share of winter experiences in Alaska.
+So whether its braving the raging waters of the Bering Sea during January storms that cause freezing waves to take down entire crab boats.
+Or filming dog-sled training in -40 while trying to not get frost bitten.
+Or hiking steep snow covered cliffs with mountain goat hunters; I’ve had my fair share of winter experiences in Alaska.
 And I can declare without a doubt, that the worst time to visit Alaska is during the dead of winter, January and February.

 I’ve lived through the short lightless 4 hour days, worn endless layers of clothing, felt my nostril hairs freeze instantly upon stepping outside, and been delayed for days in small airports with no services.
 Trust me, Alaska in January and February can just plain suck.